Nathaniel Sylvester: Legacy

-His grandson, Brinley Sylvester, replaced the existing home and built Sylvester Manor on Shelter Island in 1737, which remains standing and stayed in the family until 2006.
+His grandson, Brinley Sylvester, replaced the existing home and built Sylvester Manor on Shelter Island in 1737, which remained standing and stayed in the family until 2006.
 Master Millwright Nathaniel Dominy V (1770–1852) was the architect and builder of the windmill that was a significant part of the plantation history from 1810-1824.
-In the 19th century, Eben Norton Horsford, a Harvard professor and chemist and who made a fortune with his invention of baking soda, married into the family.
-His first wife, Mary L'Hommedieu Gardiner, had the windmill moved to its current location north of Manwaring road.
+In the 19th century, Eben Norton Horsford, a Harvard professor and chemist who made a fortune with his invention of baking soda, married into the family.
+His first wife, Mary L'Hommedieu Gardiner, had the windmill moved to its current location north of Manwaring Road.
 She was responsible for creating the gardens at the manor.
 After her early death, Horsford married her younger sister, Phoebe Dayton Gardiner.
 Their mother, Mary Catherine L'Hommedieu Gardiner, had repurchased the manor for the family in 1827 at a public auction.
-One of the largest plantations in the north it was home to many slaves from the Caribbean along with Native Americans and indentured persons.
-Its burial ground was recipient of a Guggenheim grant in 2004 to study the history of Long Island.
+One of the largest plantations in the north, it was home to many enslaved people from the Caribbean along with Native Americans and indentured persons.
+Its burial ground was the recipient of a Guggenheim grant in 2004 to study the history of Long Island.
 An 11th generation descendant, Eben Otsby, and his nephew, Bennet Konesni, turned it into a non-profit educational farm.

-A contemporary archaeological dig, from 1999 to 2005, called the Sylvester Manor Project, a project overseen by the University of Massachusetts Boston, seeks to shed light on the Sylvester estate as it existed in the 17th and 18th centuries.
+A contemporary archaeological dig from 1999 to 2005, called the Sylvester Manor Project, a project overseen by the University of Massachusetts Boston, seeks to shed light on the Sylvester estate as it existed in the 17th and 18th centuries.